 Claim Representation:

-Our fee for Public Adjusting representation is listed on the contract that you will sign if you decide to have us represent you, so you’ll never have to question what we’re charging you.
+Our fee for public adjuster representation is listed on the contract that you will sign if you decide to have us represent you, so you’ll never have to question what we’re charging you.
 Fees are regulated according to state statutes that are different in every state, and Noble will clearly communicate the fees with you both in writing and verbally according to the latest state statutes.

 Appraisal and Umpiring Services:

-Our fee for Insurance Appraisal Services is $250 per hour, not to exceed 10% or 20% of the claim, depending on the claim type.
+Our fee for Insurance Appraisal Services is $275 per hour, or a flat rate, depending on the claim type.

 Our Umpiring fee is $500 per hour.